 Geoffrey C. Poole

-Assistant Professor; Ph.D.
+Associate Professor; Ph.D.
 2000, The University of Montana, College of Forestry; M.S.
 1989, Utah State University, College of Natural Resources; B.S.
 1987, Cornell University, College of Agriculture and Life Sciences.
-Research integrates river ecology, fluvial geomorphology, and landscape ecology to understand interactions between ecosystem structure and processes across hierarchical scales in fluvial landscapes.
-Special interests include the ecology of the hyporheic zone, influence of floodplain geomorphology or in-stream habitat structures on hydrologic flow pathways, interactions between upland land use and in-stream habitat quality, and linkages between riverine habitat diversity and biological diversity.
+Emphasis on river ecology, fluvial geomorphology and landscape ecology.
+Special interests include the ecology of the hyporheic zone, influence of floodplain geomorphology or in-stream habitat quality and linkages between riverine habitat diversity and biological diversity.

 - Jones, K.L., G.C.
 Poole, W.W.
 Woessner, M.V.
 Vitale, B.R.
 Boer, S.J.
 O'Daniel, S.A.
 Thomas, B.A.
 Geffen.
 In Press.
 Geomorphology, hydrology, and aquatic vegetation drive seasonal hyporheic flow patterns across a gravel-dominated floodplain.
 Hydrological Processes.
 DOI: 10.1002/hyp.6810.